Fellipesimas/fellipesimas/index.md

 e-mail: simas.fellipe@gmail.com

 Recently I obtained my Bachelor degree (Bs) at the [Pontifícia Universidade Católicas de Minas Gerais](https://www.pucminas.br/destaques/Paginas/default.aspx) advised by [Eugênio Batista Leite](https://www.linkedin.com/in/eug%C3%AAnio-batista-leite-4310b670/) MSc.
 During my Biological Sciences undergraduate course, I was also member of [Triatomíneos](http://www.cpqrr.fiocruz.br/pg/pesquisa/grupos-de-pesquisa/22-2/) research laboratory at Fiocruz Minas, in which I was advised by Dr. [Liléia Diotaiuti](https://www.researchgate.net/profile/Lileia-Diotaiuti) and Dr. [Rita de Cássia Moreira](http://www.cpqrr.fiocruz.br/pg/team_member/rita-de-cassia-moreira-de-souza-2/).
-Currently I am a Zoology Master's student at Federal University of Minas Gerais, and I am currently being advised by Dr. [Lucília Souza Miranda](https://www.researchgate.net/profile/Lucilia-Souza-Miranda), at the Cnidarian biology and evolution lab.

 My main research interests are about cnidarians and human impacts on the environment and how they could change the ecosystem's.
 I have a big interest on understanding better about the effects of the ocean acidification and how it could warm the organisms' ecology, behavior and biology.
 I also have a big interest in marine invertebrates' zoology.